ga4gh-beacon/beacon-framework-v2/README.md

 * **examples-fullDocuments folder:** includes examples of "actual" requests.
 The example labelled with `MIN` in the name shows the minimal required attributes for the request to be compliant.
 The example labelled with `MAX` in the name includes a richer case with all the sections filled in.
 * **examples-sections folder:** includes examples of "actual" sections of the requests.
 It is included to allow specification designers and Beacon implementers to check the compliance with a single section instead of having to implement a whole request.
 Such way, We aim to facilitate an "incremental" implementation of an instance.

-#### Differences between FilterTerms and RequestParameters
+#### Differences between FilteringTerms and RequestParameters
-The presence of two mechanism to refine the queries could sound confusing initially, but that separation is just taylored to facilitate the interpretation of the request.
+Both, the filters (*filteringTerms*) and the parameters (*requestParameters*), are used to refine the query.
+The availability of two mechanisms to refine the queries could sound initially confusing, but that separation is  taylored to facilitate the interpretation of the request by the Beacon server.

-Both, the filters and the parameters, are used to refine the query.
+An basic difference is that, in HTTP GET requests, each parameters is named (e.g. 'id', 'skip','limit') while filters go under the same named parameter 'filters'.
+For HTTP POST requests, the difference relays on paramaters having each one a separate definition (e.g. `id` is a `string`, while `skip` is an `integer`), while all filters follow the schema described in `/requests/filteringTerms.json'.

 An unrestricted query like `/datasets` should return the list of all datasets in a Beacon instance.
+That query could be refined by adding a generic condition like: "return only datasets which could be used for 'general research'" or "return only the first 10 datasets".
+The former belong to the filter category, the latter to the parameters.
+If you are a beacon implementer, a rule of thumb could be:
+* anything that requires its own schema would be a request parameter
+* anything that could be represented by an ontology term would go into the filters section.
+* anything else would probably be a request parameter.

 ### The Responses
 The Beacon concept includes several types of responses: some informative or informational and some with actual data payloads, and the error one.